cgarbin/cgarbin.github.io/_posts/2021-04-25-shap-experiments-image-classification.md

 ### Inaccurate network

-This section explores the feature attribution using the inaccurate network.
+This section explores feature attribution using the inaccurate network.
 This network achieves 87% overall accuracy.
-Besides the low overall accuracy, each prediction also has a larger spread of probabilities.
-The difference between the largest and the second-largest probability in some cases is very small, as we will soon see.
+Besides the low overall accuracy, each prediction has a larger probability spread.
+In some cases, the difference between the largest and the second-largest probability is very small, as we will soon see.

 In the example for the digit "0" below, the network incorrectly predicted it as "5".
 But it didn't miss by much.
 The difference in probability between "5" (incorrect) and "0" (correct) is barely 1%.
 Also, the two probabilities add up to 54%.
 In other words, the two top probabilities add up to about half of the total probability.
 The prediction for this example is not only wrong but uncertain across several classes (labels).